Song-Cao/CI_CFM/README.md

 # CI-CFM — Chart-Covariant Composition of Intervention Flows

-A flow-matching method for predicting the effect of **combined** interventions, and the geometric argument for why the usual approach is wrong.
+A flow-matching method for predicting the effect of **combined** interventions, and the geometric argument for why the usual approach is suboptimal.

-## The claim in one paragraph
+## Intro

 Latent perturbation models almost universally **add displacements**: each intervention is a vector, a combination is the sum.
 That is not a chart-independent operation — under a